emilbayes/secure-password/README.md

 * `password` must be a Buffer of length `SecurePassword.PASSWORD_BYTES_MIN` - `SecurePassword.PASSWORD_BYTES_MAX`.
 * `hash` will be a Buffer of length `SecurePassword.HASH_BYTES`.

+If a callback is not specified, a `Promise` is returned.

 ### `var hash = pwd.hashSync(password)`